 The Tatkal quota tickets begin one day prior to the date of journey, where AC booking starts from 10 AM and non-AC booking starts from 11 AM.
 A normal user has to fill in all the details, complete the authentication through captcha and process the transaction.

 The minimum required time to complete the procedure is around 120 seconds, provided good internet connection.
 Here comes a twist in the plot.
 Hundreds of tatkal bookings with a single click – magic? no, just some trickery in the binary world.

-An ex-employee of IRCTC had exploited ticket booking system vulnerability and created a software which could easily bypass ticket booking procedure and book hundreds of tickets at just one click of a mouse.
+An ex-employee of IRCTC had exploited the ticket booking system vulnerability and created software which could easily bypass ticket booking procedure and book hundreds of tickets at just one click of a mouse.